Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

     2. Added clear label in "def export_selected".
 2. When sync is clicked, and I manually close the folders, it did not update  the close folder button, when i clicked sync again
 3. Original Sync button does not take same location once settings is clicked again
+4. Add right click on folder also, to open folder location

 ## **Exporting**